bucs110a0spring22/ch-8-lab-WhileCrocodile/README.md

 ## MISCELLANEOUS COMMENTS:
 StringUtility methods before compression into 1 line are located in StringUtilityOriginal.
 StringUtility methods after compression are located in StringUtility, which is imported in main.py (Extra credit! :D).

+All five of them have been compressed to one return line.